Notion vs Monday.com (2026): Docs Hub or Project Management Powerhouse?

 - Unmatched flexibility — build anything

-- Best-in-class docs and wikis
+- top-tier docs and wikis

 - Generous free plan for individuals